EricaFagin/admin-areas/README.md

 # admin-areas
 Geographic administrative areas

 Geodata on the boundaries of administrative areas in different countries (e.g. regions, provinces, states, counties, cities).
 Collected from disparate sources online; usually each country's geoportal.
-File naming convention  is: <two-letter IBAN code>.geojson.
+File naming convention  is: IBANcode.geojson.

 File format is GeoJSON (https://geojson.org/) meaning all files will habve a "geometry" column which specifies the actual shape of he administrative area in 2D Cartesian space (note: not a 3D sphere -- we're working with flat maps, not globes).